-This day in history: Margaret Mitchell's Gone with the Wind, one of the best-selling novels of all time and the basis for a blockbuster movie produced by Hollywood giant David O Selznick, was published on this day (June 30) in 1936.
+Margaret Mitchell, author of Gone with the Wind, one of the best-selling novels of all time and the basis for a blockbuster movie produced by Hollywood giant David O Selznick, was born on this day (Nov.
+8) in 1900.

 On Friday, December 15th, 1939, Gone With The Wind made its debut in Atlanta and would go down in the history books as one of the finest achievements in cinematic history.
 The movie took three years to make, went through three directors, captivated the entire country, broke box office records and would go on to win 11 Oscars.